 Top gardening tips

-Garden Centres are expected to reopen very soon, so we’ll be able to purchase some items that we couldn't obtain during lockdown, and we can finally get around to doing those important jobs around the garden!
 Our Garden Tour Manager, Frances MacDonald from The Bay Garden, has some fantastic tips to make our gardens look extra pristine!
 Don’t have a garden?
 Frances also has some useful tips for those who want to make their home a little more green!

 - Discard Tulips from pots that have finished flowering - they won't do so well the second year.

-Best plants to keep in an apartment
+Best plants to keep indoors

-Although some people are lucky to have gardens during this lockdown - for many an apartment without green space is home but that doesn't mean you can't have something green and growing in your surroundings.
+Although some people are lucky to have gardens during these times - for many an apartment without green space is home but that doesn't mean you can't have something green and growing in your surroundings.
 We lack good light in our house so my concentration is on the outside.
 Any plants that I grow indoors have to thrive on neglect!
 House plants can be bought not only from Garden Centres but look out for them in your local supermarket.
 Here are some easier ones to start with:

 Aspidistra: This was a plant found in pubs when smoking was allowed; it is one of the hardiest of indoor plants.
 No flowers but wonderful foliage and practically indestructible.